Finn-12/Finn-12/README.md

 I mix **AI + sustainability + data viz + urban planning + automation**,
 but I still scream at my laptop like it’s Steph Curry missing a free throw (rare, but it happens).

-My dream?
-To build tech that makes cities smarter, research sharper, and my life 0.01% more organized.

----

 ## 🔥 What I Actually Do
 - **Machine Learning**: Regression, classification, evaluations